 There’s no point to gamble with carbon monoxide poisoning.

 Here are three steps you can take to keep your residence safe:

-- Every residence with at least one fuel-burning heater, connected garage or fireplace needs to have a carbon monoxide system.
-You should have a sensor on each level of your house, in addition to the basement and garage.
-You also need to install one inside or outside of every bedroom.
-Aren’t using a carbon monoxide system in your home?
+- Every residence with at least one fuel-burning appliance, connected garage or fireplace requires a carbon monoxide system.
+You should have a sensor on each level of your residence, on top of the basement and garage.
+You also need to install one inside or outside of all bedrooms.
+Don’t use a carbon monoxide system in your home?

 Call Bryant Heating & Cooling Service Experts at 226-773-3357 to purchase one.
-Ask our technicians about our economical Wi-Fi carbon monoxide detectors.
+Ask our pros about our economical Wi-Fi carbon monoxide detectors.

-- If you already have a carbon monoxide system, regularly test or put in new batteries.
+- If you already have a carbon monoxide system, regularly test or replace the batteries.
 You should test batteries every 90 days, and buy a new alarm every three to five years.

-- If your carbon monoxide sensor alerts you to danger, get out of your residence without delay and dial 911.
+- If your carbon monoxide detector sounds, get out of your house without delay and dial 911.

-Keep Your Family Safe with Support from Bryant Heating & Cooling Service Experts
+Protect Your Loved Ones with Support from Bryant Heating & Cooling Service Experts